silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 ### Creating your own Fragments

 Fragments are designated areas within a `GridField` which can be shared between component templates.
-You can define your own fragments by using a `\$DefineFragment' placeholder in your components' template.
+You can define your own fragments by using a `\$DefineFragment` placeholder in your component's template.
 This example will simply create an area rendered before the table wrapped in a simple `<div>`.